Skip to main content

 Traveling to receive healthcare services places the burden on patients.
 For individuals with low incomes, no paid time off from their jobs, physical limitations, acute conditions, or no personal transportation, these burdens can significantly affect their ability to access healthcare services.

-The North Carolina Rural Health Research Program maintains an interactive map, which displays locations of rural hospital closures in the U.S. from January 2005 to present.
-According to the map, 183 rural hospitals had closed as of July 2022.
+The North Carolina Rural Health Research Program maintains an interactive map that displays locations of rural hospital closures in the U.S. from January 2005 to present.
+According to the map, 106 rural hospitals have completely closed since 2005, and 86 have converted to a different form of healthcare facility.
 Unfortunately, rural health experts believe rural hospital closures are likely to continue because many rural hospitals have minimal operating margins with little room for financial loss.
 According to the 2022 findings brief Since 1990, Rural Hospital Closures Have Increasingly Occurred in Counties that Are More Urbanized, Diverse, and Economically Unequal, closures disproportionately impact communities of color, impoverished areas, and rural counties in the South.
+For a summary of hospital closure data, see Rural Hospital Closures: 2023 Update.

 Maintaining pharmacy services in rural towns can also be a challenge, particularly when the only pharmacist in town nears retirement.
 When a community's only pharmacy closes, it creates a void and residents must adapt to find new ways to meet their medication needs.
 According to Causes and Consequences of Rural Pharmacy Closures: A Multi-Case Study: